cloudfoundry/docs-bosh/content/create-release.md

 Use `/var/vcap` paths as shown in the example.

 !!! note
-    BOSH requires a <code>monit</code> file for each job in a release.
-When developing a release, you can use an empty <code>monit</code> file to meet this requirement without having to first create a control script.
+    BOSH requires a `monit` file for each job in a release.
+When developing a release, you can use an empty `monit` file to meet this requirement without having to first create a control script.

 ### Update job specs  {: #job-specs }